jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 ls ./builds/bin-windows/ ./builds/bin-linux/
 ```

-However, if there's no match, the glob expression isn't replaced, it's just passed to the command as-is, typically producing an error or unexpected behaviour:.
+However, if there's no match, the glob expression isn't replaced, it's just passed to the command as-is, typically producing an error or unexpected behaviour:

 ```
 ls: cannot access './builds/bin-*/': No such file or directory